-Acti on How this delivers ARB's three strategic aims Consumers-Architects-The Act Reporting mechanism to the Board Outcome 44.
-Continue to enhance the website so that it remains up-to-date and relevant.
+Action How this delivers ARB's three strategic aims Consumers - Architects - The Act Reporting mechanism to the Board Outcome 37.
+Continue to enhance the website so that it remains uptodate and relevant, particularly those areas of "self-service" for architects.
 An accessible and up-to-date website is a valuable source of reference and information for consumers.
 An online, searchable register means that access to a genuine, qualified professional is just a few clicks away.
 The website contains information relating to all of our statutory duties.
 Because it is a key tool for ARB in providing information and delivering key messages, we are serving the interests of the profession and the users of architectural services.
 Annual report against the Business Plan.
-A fully accessible website is in place that conforms to the World Wide Web Consortium's (W3C) Web Accessibility Initiative (WAI) Web Content Accessibility Guidelines.
-Feedback from users demonstrates that the website is responsive to their needs.
-Continues to save money by not using other forms of media.
-45. Continue the third party review process.
-Consumers can be confident that ARB's procedures for decisions are open and transparent.
-Architects and students can be confident that ARB's procedures for decision-making are open and transparent.
-Providing review mechanisms for ARB's procedures will ensure the Act is delivered effectively.
-Annual report against the Business Plan.
-Third party reviews completed and delivered within agreed timescales.
-Actions taken in accordance with the findings of the reviewers.
-Cor porate and Finance - develo ppmental work 46.
+The number of architects updating their own details/paying fees/registering online increases, and less time is spent within the office on routine administrative tasks, using 2011 figures as comparators.
+38. Conclude the introduction of written procedures and document control across ARB's work.
+Written procedures help to deliver a consistent service to consumers.
+Written procedures help to deliver a consistent service to architects.
+ARB's documents specified under the Act are published and accessible.
+Annual Report against the Business Plan.
+ARB's published and internal documents are easily controlled, and publication on the website is simplified and reliable.
+Written procedures assist succession planning and delivery during staff absence.
+39. Review and implement ARB's strategy for 2012-2015 ARB's strategy influences every area of ARB's work and determines ARB's key overarching aims.
+ARB's strategy will be determined by the Board.
+ARB's strategy policy provides direction for the organisation and the Business Plan 2013 will be developed to reflect the strategy.
+ARB will publish its strategy on the website.
+Corporate and Finance - developmental work 40.
+Continue ARB's work to consistently improve systems and efficiency, particularly through feedback from users of ARB's services and performance indicators.
+ARB provides a responsive and efficient service to consumers.
+ARB provides a responsive and efficient service to architects.
+ARB delivers the Act in the most efficient way.
+Annual Report against the Business Plan and enhanced six-monthly reporting of performance indicators.
+ARB continues to streamline its services, making savings whilst enhancing service.
+41. Conduct an external staff engagement and remuneration survey to establish morale levels amongst staff, and take any appropriate action.
 Consumers who contact ARB benefit from dealing with a committed, professional and fully-engaged staff team.
-Architects who contact ARB benefit from dealing with a committed, professional and fully-engaged staff team Staff have a clear understanding of ARB's business and contribute fully to the successful delivery of ARB's statutory functions as directed by the Board under Schedule 1, Part I of the Act.
-Paper to Remuneration Committee for noting outcome of survey.
-Staff morale, engagement and satisfaction levels improved since last interim survey was conducted.
+Architects who contact ARB benefit from dealing with a committed, professional and fully-engaged staff team Staff have a clear understanding of ARB's Paper to Remuneration Committee for noting outcome of survey.
+Staff morale, engagement and satisfaction levels compare to last interim and full survey.
+Levels improved overall.